burningmantech/django-runtime-tags/README.rst

 ::

-    pip install django-runtime-tags
+    pip install git+ssh://git@github.com/burningmantech/django-runtime-tags.git

-You may need github access credentials.
-Obtain them from Burning Man tech.
+You will need to have your credentials added to the github access list by someone from Burning Man tech.

 Add the context processor to the settings.py file: